Steve Wright in the Afternoon

-Steve Wright in the Afternoon was the name given to the English DJ Steve Wright's popular radio shows.
-Wright's afternoon show was known by that name from 1989.
+Steve Wright in the Afternoon is the name given to the English disc-jockey Steve Wright's radio shows.
+Wright's afternoon programme was known by that name from 1989.

-Wright presented the afternoon show on BBC Radio 1 regularly from 30 March 1981 to 24 December 1993, and then the breakfast show, Steve Wright in the Morning, from 10 January 1994 to 21 April 1995.
+Wright first presented the afternoon show on BBC Radio 1 regularly from 30 March 1981 to 24 December 1993, and then the breakfast show, named Steve Wright in the Morning, from 10 January 1994 to 21 April 1995.
 He presented the BBC Radio 2 afternoon show from 5 July 1999 to 30 September 2022.

 The Radio 2 version, broadcast from 14:00 to 17:00 on weekdays, was frequently referred to on-air as The Big Show.

 Format (Radio 2)

 The programme began at 14:00 after the news with the show's main theme.
 Unlike most shows, it was well established as being a "brand", with its own unique style of presentation, although Wright regularly used the standard BBC Radio 2 jingles along with jingles unique to the show, written and performed by AJ Music Productions.
-Guests regularly appeared on the show, often to plug a new TV show or film.
+Guests regularly appeared on the show, often to plug a new television show or film.

 From 1999 to 2008 the programme had a feature slot called Website of the Week, where Miles Mendoza would present the latest novel website he had discovered.